Click the image to download an explanation of the tax statement.

 Taxpayers may enter into a contract with the Williamson County Tax Assessor/Collector for monthly deposits into a tax escrow account.
 The payments shall be based on an estimate using the previous year’s tax amount paid.

 Payment & Refunds:

 Once the tax bill is prepared, the collector shall apply the escrow funds toward the taxes imposed and deliver a tax receipt(s) to the owner.
-Any excess funds will remain in their escrow account and be applied to the next tax bill, unless the taxpayer(s) requests in writing that the overage be refunded.
+Any excess funds will remain in their escrow account and be applied to the next tax bill unless the taxpayer(s) requests in writing that the overage is refunded.

 If the total amount in the taxpayer’s escrow account is not sufficient to pay the taxes in full, the Collector shall notify the taxpayer regarding the remaining balance in October or soon after and will deduct the remaining balance due in November, and at that time will deliver a tax receipt(s) to the owner(s).